-A stress fracture of the fibula is a small fracture or hairline crack in the bone.
+A fibula stress fracture is a small fracture or hairline crack in the bone.
 It is not as common as a stress fracture of the tibia because the fibula is not used in load bearing in the same way.
 Symptoms include pain in the calf area with tenderness at a point on the fibula.
 Treatment includes six weeks rest and a gradual return to full training.

 Symptoms of a fibula stress fracture

-Symptoms consist of pain and local tenderness at a point on the fibula.
+Symptoms consist of pain in the calf area with local tenderness at a point on the fibula.
 Symptoms will usually have developed gradually over time, rather than a specific point in time where the athlete can recognise as when the injury occurred.
 There will be a pain in the lower leg on weight-bearing although this is not as painful as a stress fracture of the tibia.
 The pain may ease off after a period of rest but get gradually worse with exercise.

 The long bones of the lower leg are the tibia and fibula.
 The main function of the fibula bone is as a point of attachment for many of the muscles of the lower leg.
-The tibia is the weight bearing bone of the two whereas the fibula has much of its surface for muscle attachment.
-This results in traction and twisting forces placed on the bone from the surrounding muscles which over time cause a stress fracture.
+The tibia is the thicker, weight bearing bone of the two whereas the fibula has much of its surface for muscle attachment.
+This results in traction and twisting forces placed on the fibula bone from the surrounding muscles,which over time cause a stress fracture.

 Treatment for a fibula stress fracture